Shkuryn/graphql_titorial/README.md

-# Tutorial project first touch with graphgl and raiils
+# Tutorial project first touch with graphQl and raiils

 ## Install